SrgjanX/SRX.ViTool/README.md

 ## Features
 - Sets date prefix to the files names.
 - Organizes all files into month folders "MM_yyyy".
+- Deletes auto generated folders and leaves the root folder clean.
+- If it detects that the file was already organized, it will be moved to "Duplicates" folder.

 ## Console Arguments